openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 foundation for maintaining and expanding the default deployment.
 Our instructions for this option continue below.

-Alternatively, jump to :doc:`Deploying OpenStack as a bundle <install-openstack-bundle>` to learn about deploying as a bundle.
+Alternatively, jump to :doc:`Deploying OpenStack from a bundle <install-openstack-bundle>` to learn about deploying as a bundle.